jorgemedial/Simulated-Annealing/README.md

 Three cases are shown: a convex function with one local maximum in a 2-dimensional space, a function with two local maximum in a 2-dimensional space and a highly non-convex function in a N-dimensional space.

-### Convex function:
+### Function with one local minimum.
+Convex function:

 The simplest case would be a function with only one maximum, the global maximum.
-This way, there is no risk of obtaining a non-optimal solution
+This way, there is no risk of obtaining a non-optimal solution and the problem becomes trivial, but it is a good example to show how the mechanism works.

+[//]: # (a)

+### Function with two local minima